JjayFabor/bridgeAI/README.md

 Please ensure your code adheres to my coding standards and includes appropriate tests.

 ## Contact
-For questions, feedback, or contributions, please reach out to us at [faborjaylordvhan@gmail.com](mailto:faborjaylordvhan@gmail.com).
+For questions, feedback, or contributions, please reach out to me at [faborjaylordvhan@gmail.com](mailto:faborjaylordvhan@gmail.com).

 ---